yailyn441/Lightning/README.md

 5. `void mousePressed()` needs to set `startX`,`startY`,`endX`,`endY` back to their original values.
 5. When you are happy with the program, copy and paste it back into GitHub
 5. You will also need to modify `index.html` to customize your website with it's own title, headline and footer.
 When you are happy with your program, push your finished project up to GitHub
 6. The final step is to submit the URL for your website to Canvas.
-You can find more specific instructions with pictures on how to submit your assignment on slides 20 to 24 of the [apjavaProcessing](https://docs.google.com/presentation/d/1FIV9P78JnVVpMvpW-TOuUO0uFG8pLYE3kHGJubOZXEE/edit?usp=sharing) slide presentation.
+You can find more specific instructions with pictures on how to submit your assignment on slides 20 to 24 of the [Processing GitHub Work Flow Presentation](https://docs.google.com/presentation/d/1FIV9P78JnVVpMvpW-TOuUO0uFG8pLYE3kHGJubOZXEE/edit?usp=sharing) slide presentation.
 Don't hesitate to ask for help if your aren't sure how something is suppose to work.

 Program requirements